craftcms/docs/docs/5.x/upgrade.md

 1. Run `php craft project-config/rebuild` and allow any new background tasks to complete.
 1. Capture a database backup of your _local_ environment, just in case things go sideways.
 1. Note your current **Temp Uploads Location** setting in **Settings** &rarr; **Assets** &rarr; **Settings**.
-1. Add your database’s current character set and collation to `.env`.
+1. MySQL users: Add your database’s _current_ character set and collation to `.env`.
 If you have always used Craft’s defaults, this will be:

     ```bash
     CRAFT_DB_CHARSET="utf8mb3"
     CRAFT_DB_COLLATION="utf8mb3_general_ci"
     ```

-    If you _have_ changed the character set or collation, make sure your settings agree with [these recommendations](#database-character-set-and-collation).
+    Read more about this process in the [Database Character Set and Collation](#database-character-set-and-collation) section, below.

 1. Edit your project’s `composer.json` to require `"craftcms/cms": "^5.0.0"` and Craft-5-compatible plugins, all at once.